 “Interested to hear your input on this”

-I think this is quite a modern way of saying the same thing as “looking forward to hearing from you”, but with a relaxed and confident tone.
+This is a modern alternative to “looking forward to hearing from you”, but with a calmer and less demanding tone.

 Alternative words to use in your email sign offs